-The Society’s Board of Directors meets on the first Wednesday of each month at 7PM in the Auditorium of Mounts Botanical Garden.
+The Society’s Board of Directors meets as needed at 7PM in the Auditorium of Mounts Botanical Garden.

 During these meetings we plan upcoming meetings & events, make decisions regarding various aspects of the Chapter, and vote on the best use of Chapter funds.

 Members are welcome to attend these meetings and provide their opinions to the Board regarding the topics being discussed.
 Please contact us to schedule to attend.

 Fall Plant-A-Palooza at the Mounts Garden.
 Conrad-Sunrise will have a booth and we will be selling plants and fertilizer.
 Volunteers requested.

 The American Hibiscus Society Convention 2022 is in Lafayette, Louisiana this year – time for a road trip for us South Floridians!
 Convention registration is only $35.
 Be sure to book your flights and schedule to attend!

 Please see the Flyer below for information on how to enter The American Hibiscus Association Seedling of the Year competition!

 We had a wonderful hibiscus sale is hosted by Mounts Botanical Gardens during their Plant-a-Palooza tropical plant sale.
 We had 100 new and popular cultivars that are registered with the American Hibiscus Society.
 Stay tuned for our next show and sale and expand your hibiscus plant collection by purchasing from our plant vendor booth.
 You can visit the Mounts Botanical Gardens website for more information about where we host the sale.

 May16th American Hibiscus Society Show hosted by the Conrad-Hibiscus Chapter